BrianChen/Timeline/docs/README.md

 ## Minimum Viable Product

 Timeline is a iOS mobile application that allows users to record daily journals.
-It utilizes React Native with a Redux architectural framework.
+It utilizes React Native for component rendering and Firebase to persist data.

+- [ ] Allow user to add entries
-- [ ] Records
+- [ ] Persist data/entries to a cloud database
-- [ ] Add Photos to records
+- [ ] Swiping right to delete content
-- [ ] Enable use of different fonts/text styling
+- [ ] Editing of existing entries

 ##Wireframes